darwins-challenge/moonlander-data/README.md

 # moonlander-data
 Description of the Moonlander data

-This document describes the data that will be used in describe the [moonlander][] world.
+This document describes the data that will be used in the [moonlander][] world.

 ## Data